konstantinopolka/Telegram-AI-chat-bot/docs/REPOSITORY_LOGGING_SUMMARY.md

 **What's logged**:

 - Initialization + singleton creation
-- Get by telegram_id (with username if found)
+- Get by id (with username if found)
 - Get by username
 - Get all admins (with count)
-- Create user (with all details: username, telegram_id, admin status)
+- Create user (with all details: username, id, admin status)
 - Update admin status (before/after)
 - All exceptions with context